Marcoc-rasi/DEVELOPMENT-IN-SWIF-DATA-COLLECTIONS/3 - Advanced Data Display/6 - Local Notifications/README.md

 Collectively, this code creates an application for managing bills, enabling users to add, edit, and schedule reminders for their bills.
 Additionally, it takes care of data persistence and the management of bill-related notifications.
 The extensions provide additional functionality for efficient bill management.

 ##### Alarm

+This project consists of the basic structure of a simple alarm application that allows you to create one alarm at a time.
+I've implemented logic to create an alarm, get authorization to send notifications, schedule local notifications, and give users the option to snooze their alarm.

 https://github.com/Marcoc-rasi/DEVELOPMENT-WITH-SWIF-DATA-COLLECTIONS/assets/51039101/16cbfcf3-e26a-4535-8a5a-c2500bf6f75f